sed-seyedi/catflv/README.md

 ## How to install it?

-Just copy `catflv.sh` in your $PATH and make sure it is executable.
+Just copy `catflv.sh` in your `PATH` and make sure it is executable.

 Example: